composer/composer/doc/03-cli.md

 ## audit

-This command is used to audit the packages in your composer.lock for possible security issues.
+This command is used to audit the packages you have installed for possible security issues.
 Currently this only checks for and lists security vulnerability advisories according to the [Packagist.org api](https://packagist.org/apidoc#list-security-advisories).